C2DH/ranketwo/_assignments/archival-digital-turn/01-muybridge-legacy.en.md

 <!-- briefing-student -->

-### 1.a The original technology used by Muybridge
+### 1.a The original technology used by Muybridge | 20 min
 <!-- section-contents -->
 For capturing images, Muybridge introduced a new technology.
-- Try to find out what Muybridge had invented by consulting a source from the Wayback machine.
+-  You are going to conslut the Wayback machine.
 This is an archive for websites, that takes snapshots of websites and stores them.
 But it also publishes analogue sources that have been digitized.
-By clicking on this link to a digital copy of an illustration of Muybridge's accomplishments in 1878,  [Muybridge’s experiment with the horse Sally Gardner](https://web.archive.org/web/20120730172726/http://popartmachine.com/artwork/LOC+1071481/0/The-horse-in-motion,-illus.-by-Muybridge.-) you can trace the name that was given to his invention.
-It is the equivalent of what we now call a photo camera.
+By clicking on this link you will retrieve a digital copy of an illustration of Muybridge's accomplishments in 1878,  [Muybridge’s experiment with the horse Sally Gardner](https://web.archive.org/web/20120730172726/http://popartmachine.com/artwork/LOC+1071481/0/The-horse-in-motion,-illus.-by-Muybridge.-)

-- Write down the name of the machine that Muybridge invented in your template.
+- Consult the document, use the + sign if the letters are soo small.
+Write down the name of the device for which Muybridge obtained a patent in your template.

 - Another relevant source, is the digital copy of a [catalogue that accompanied an exhibit on Muybridge held at the Stanford University Museum of art in 1972](https://archive.org/stream/eadweardmuybridg00maye/eadweardmuybridg00maye_djvu.txt)
 It was also digitized and published online by the Wayback Machine in 2012, with the support of the Digital Library Project.
-Although the document is a catalogue of an exhibition, it consist only of texts, that have been processed with [optical character recognition.](https://youtu.be/jO-1rztr4O0) The most probable reason for not including the images is that [copyright issues](https://youtu.be/1DKm96Ftfko) played a role.
+Although the document is a catalogue of an exhibition, it consist only of texts that have been processed with [optical character recognition.](https://youtu.be/jO-1rztr4O0) The most probable reason for not including the images is that [copyright issues](https://youtu.be/1DKm96Ftfko) played a role.
 The digitized text can be searched with [Control F.](https://blog.spinweb.net/5-reasons-why-control-f-is-your-best-friend-for-productivity).
 This means that you can directly trace the context of a name or term, without first having to read the entire document.
 Usually it is enough to read what comes before and after the term.
-If that does not suffice, you can try to read an entire section of a text, to figure out what kind of contribution it is (an essay, an interview, an article, a quote, a chapter from a book).
+If that does not suffice, you should read the entire section of a text, to figure out what kind of contribution it is (an essay, an interview, an article, a quote, a chapter from a book).

 The digitized catalogue contains several contributions by experts.
 Let's see whether you are able to use Control F in an efficient way.
 Answer the following questions:
 - What was the relation between Muybridge and the French inventor Marey?
 Who can claim to be the real inventor?
+- What kind of drama affected Muybridge's 'private life'?
-- What is the relation between a zoopraxiscope, a zootrope, a magic lantern, a phenakistoscope and a phonograph?
+- What is the difference between a zoopraxiscope, a zootrope, a magic lantern and a phonograph?
 - Try to find out what is specific about each gadget, if you can't distill that from the text, conduct additional webresearch.
 - Document your findings in your template.